aws-observability/aws-otel-js/sample-apps/README.md

-# ADOT JavaScript Sample App
+# AWS Distro for OpenTelemetry JavaScript Sample App

-A simple HTTP server that demonstrates OpenTelemetry instrumentation for JavaScript apps
+A simple HTTP server that demonstrates OpenTelemetry instrumentation for JavaScript apps.

 ## Prerequisites